davidgoy/reflect/README.md

 Simply install a Reflect site on your server, and it will mirror content from your WordPress site.

-You can then firewall the entire WordPress site (e.g. using [this sample *.htaccess*](https://raw.githubusercontent.com/davidgoy/reflect/master/WP-Reflect-Support-Plugin/deploy/sample-wordpress.htaccess)) to shield it from public access while exposing only your Reflect site as the public facing front.
+You can then firewall the entire WordPress site (e.g. using [this sample *.htaccess*](https://raw.githubusercontent.com/davidgoy/reflect/master/WP-Reflect-Support-Plugin/deploy/sample-wordpress.htaccess)) to shield it from public view while exposing the Reflect site as the public facing front.

 Your Reflect site can also pre-generate the mirrored content into static pages and serve them, effectively becoming a static site.